WellingtonCarneiroBarbosa/uex-full-stack-developer-test/README.md

 This application is a simple Contact manager with Google Maps and Via CEP Api, built with Laravel, Vue.js and Tailwind.
 Enjoy it!

-Stacks: Laravel, PHP 8.3, Node 20, Vue.js 3, Vite, Docker, Laravel Sail, Laravel Vapor, Redis, Mysql.
+Stacks: Laravel, PHP 8.3, Node 20, Vue.js 3, Vite, Docker, Laravel Sail, Mysql.

 # Running